 Follow our interactive guide to see at a glance what the driving regulations mean for you.

-There are different driving regulations, depending on the type of seizures you have now, the type of seizures you have had previously, and what type of licence you have.
+When you can drive depends on the type of seizures you have now, the type of seizures you have had previously, and what type of licence you have.
+You must also meet all normal driving requirements and these two conditions:

 ‘Asleep seizures’ (sometimes called ‘nocturnal seizures’) are seizures that happen as you are falling asleep, while you are asleep, or as you are waking up.
 The term ‘asleep seizures’ might also apply if you have a seizure in your sleep during the day, if sleeping during the day is part of your normal routine (for example, if you do shift work).

-• If you have an asleep seizure you must stop driving and contact the DVLA.
+• If you have an asleep seizure you must stop driving and contact the driving agency.
 If you are then seizure-free for one year you can apply for a new Group 1 licence, as you can for ‘awake seizures’.

 • If you continue to have only asleep seizures you may be eligible to apply for a new Group 1 licence depending on the pattern of your seizures (see 'permitted seizures' below).

-‘Permitted seizures’ are types of seizure where you can drive even if you are still having these seizures.
-The DVLA will send you a form (INS9) with more details about permitted seizures.
+The following are are types of seizure where you can drive, under a Group 1 licence The DVLA form (INS9) has more details about permitted seizures.

-Awake seizures that do not affect consciousness, attention and the ability to act in any situation (including controlling a vehicle), nor cause any functional impairment
+Awake seizures that do not affect consciousness, attention and the ability to act.

 For some types of awake seizure, you may be able to drive under a Group 1 licence after one year even if you are still having seizures.
 This is only if all of the following apply to you: